srlinuxeurope/DCFPartnerHackathon/docs/index.md

 #### From the Internet
 <!-- TBU - Access details -->
-Each public cloud instance has a port-range (`50000` - `51000`) exposed towards the Internet, as lab nodes spin up, a public port is allocated by the docker daemon on the public cloud instance.
+Each instance has a port-range (`50000` - `51000`) exposed towards the Internet, as lab nodes spin up, a public port is allocated by the docker daemon on the public cloud instance.
 You can utilize those to access the lab services straight from your laptop via the Internet.

 With the `show-ports` command executed on a VM you get a list of mappings between external and internal ports allocated for each node of a lab:
 /// tab | cmd